The Garden in the Machine, or a Failed Life Reexamined

 Chapter 1: The Garden

 I have the fondest memories of my childhood.
-Similar to the story of Siddhartha, the negative attributes of the world were hidden away from my view.
 I grew up on an Organic farm in the late 80s and early 90s when the word ‘organic’ was not in American vocabulary.
 As a child I enjoyed the natural world, the forest behind my house was my favorite place to be.
 Like Christopher Robin I spent all day traipsing about in that beautiful land.
 I loved spending time with my family, in the field tasting the produce, or in the forest naming all the trees.
 Grandfather Tree was the largest.
 Climbing Tree was the one with the most branches.
 We had goats to keep the briar patch at bay.
 This simple quality of life of spending time laughing with family was the most valuable things to me and my family.
 I went to Waldorf, a holistic school that focused on mythologies, the arts and fostered imagination and creativity.
 The stories of nature spirits opened my mind to the hidden world of nature.
 This time was an ethereal moment in my memory where there was nothing out of place and a love for life flowed easily in my heart.

 In second grade my parents had to sell the farm.
 Back then organic fruits and veggies did not garner the high price as they do today.
 Years later I found out that the family who bought the farm claimed to want the same thing my parents wanted, to be patrons of the land, but they ended up logging it, cutting down Grandfather Tree and Climbing Tree, to make a quick buck.
 I moved to a public school in middle school.
 Excited to learn how to use a locker combination for the first time I opened my locker only to have it slammed closed by a passing child.
 The world was much colder outside of this sweet simple world I had been raised in.